 Status epilepticus terminans: A condition after an overt convulsive seizure in which the patient is comatose for at least 30 minutes and has periodic epileptiform discharges on EEG and subtle or no clinical correlate other than coma.
 The preceding convulsive seizure can be of any duration, and the periodic discharges can be lateralized or generalized.

 Prior to the widespread use of EEG monitoring, the incidence of RSE was estimated at 2000 to 6000 cases per year in the United States.9 Exact incidence and prevalence numbers are difficult to obtain in the absence of a population-based study conducting continuous EEG monitoring for all patients with status epilepticus.
-The results of the Veterans Affairs (VA) Cooperative study,10 a randomized trial that compared four different first-line interventions for generalized convulsive status epilepticus (GCSE), indicated that RSE may be a problem of ...
+The results of the Veterans Affairs (VA) Cooperative study,10 a randomized trial that compared four different first-line interventions for generalized convulsive status epilepticus (GCSE), indicated that RSE may be ...